-Here are my top 5 Ways To Enjoy Downtown Napa Without Wine
+Here are my top 5 Ways To Explore Downtown Napa Without Wine

 Hot air ballooning

 Hot air ballooning was an unexpected adrenaline rush for me.
 If you’ve never been in a hot air balloon, I can’t say enough about how much I loved this experience.
 It was exhilarating and peaceful at the same time.
 Being up in a balloon is also an excellent way to get a perspective on where you are in relation to the rest of the valley.
 It’s a true adventure experience that remains on my list of things I’d like to do again.
-I went ballooning in Calistoga but there’s no need to drive forty minutes north.
+I went ballooning in Calistoga but there’s no need to drive forty minutes north if you plan to explore downtown Napa.
 Just hitch a ride with Napa Valley Balloons.

 Napa Valley Balloons